Terror vs Horror

 • Terror relates with extreme fear and anxiety whereas horror relates more with revulsion.

-• You feel horrified when you something very disturbing or unpleasing
+• You feel horrified when you see something very disturbing or unpleasing.

-• You feel terrified when under an imminent danger
+• You feel terrified when you are under an imminent danger.